kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/Java/index.md

 </div>
 </div>

-Also you need add following dependencies to enable logging:
+Also you need add the following dependencies to enable logging:

 <ul class="nav nav-tabs">